Financial Aid for Our Students

 The Financial Aid Office will review your file.

 If your 2012/2013 application is selected for review in a process called “Verification”, the Financial Aid Office will contact you.
-In this process, Potomac College will be comparing information from your application with income information and the 2012/2013 verification form.
+In this process, University of the Potomac will be comparing information from your application with income information and the 2012/2013 verification form.
 The law says we have the right to ask you for this information before awarding Federal aid.
 If there are differences between your application information and your financial documents, you or your school may need to make corrections electronically or by using your Student Aid Report (SAR).

 The U.S. Department of Education performs comparisons on every financial aid application with several federal databases including the Social Security Administration, the Department of Homeland Security, and Selective Service.
 Other checks and balances are performed by the Department of Education which may result in additional documents being required to process your Financial Aid.

 Please respond immediately to any request so the processing of your financial aid application is not delayed.